-Studio Plumb is a full-service interior design studio specializing in bold, one-of-a-kind homes with a refined yet rebellious spirit.
+Studio Plumb is a full-service interior design studio specializing in one-of-a-kind homes with a refined yet rebellious spirit.

-We are based in Sacramento and design interiors that balance beauty and function.
+We are based in Sacramento and design interiors that balance bold beauty and function.
 As a result, our clients enjoy spaces that feel expressive and livable.
 We combine thoughtful planning with creative ideas to design rooms that are personal, timeless, and connected to the way you live.
 Ultimately, every detail from the architectural flow to the furniture is chosen with care.
 This approach ensures each project reflects originality, individuality, and a home that feels beyond the expected.

 PORTFOLIO